dmeranda/demjson/README.txt

    pydoc demjson

-This software is Free Software and is licensed under the terms of the GNU LGPL.
+This software is Free Software and is licensed under the terms of the GNU LGPL (GNU Lesser General Public License).
 More information is found at the top of the demjson.py source file and the included LICENSE.txt file.

 Written by Deron Meranda
 http://deron.meranda.us/python/demjson/